Teaching treble clef note names can be FUN lessons for teachers and students. Take a peek at these FREE lessons, tips, and ideas.

 8. Perform Treble Clef Note Names on Xylophone

 Playing xylophones or other barred instruments makes the perfect pairing with learning treble clef note names.
 Having the note names labeled on the instrument helps students instantly connect reading treble clef note names with performance activities.

 Start simple by reading and playing simple warmups and/or repetitive ostinato patterns.
 Use the following sequence to make sure students are actually reading and applying their new knowledge.

 - Read the rhythm.

-- “Air play” tapping above the xylophone bars while they sing the pitches.
+- “Air play” above the xylophone bars while students sing the pitches.

-If you need Orff-style activities that lead teachers and students through this sequence, check out these fun and attainable performance activities.
+If you need Orff-style activities that lead teachers and students through this sequence, take a minute to preview these fun and attainable performance activities.

-If teaching treble clef note names is not among your favorite lessons, check out some of the ideas listed here and I am sure it will become a favorite.
+If teaching treble clef note names is not among your favorite lessons, try some of the ideas and activities listed here and enjoy the process.
+Life is too short not to enjoy every minute.